 - Season and Seal

-Lightly season the fillets with salt and pepper.
-Add a drizzle of olive oil, dill, and lemon slices before sealing them in a vacuum-seal or freezer bag. - Prepare the Water Bath
+Season the fillets with salt and pepper.
+Add olive oil, dill, and lemon slices before sealing in a vacuum-seal or freezer bag. - Prepare the Water Bath

-Set your sous vide device to 130°F (54°C) and place the bag in the water bath.
-Cook for 30-45 minutes. - Finish with a Sear
+Set your sous vide device to 130°F (54°C).
+Place the bag in the water bath and cook for 30-45 minutes. - Finish with a Sear

-Remove the fillets, pat dry, and quickly sear in a hot skillet with butter for 30 seconds on each side for added texture.
+Remove the fillets, pat dry, and sear in a hot skillet with butter for 30 seconds on each side.
+This adds texture.

-This technique results in buttery, melt-in-your-mouth fish that pairs beautifully with delicate sides like quinoa or steamed vegetables.
+This method makes the fish buttery and melt-in-your-mouth.
+It pairs well with delicate sides like quinoa or steamed vegetables.

 Smoking California Corbina

-Smoking corbina infuses it with a rich, smoky flavor that complements its mild taste.
+Smoking corbina gives it a rich, smoky flavor.
+This flavor complements its mild taste.

 Instructions: